ronaldbosma/azure-integration-services-quickstart/README.md

 - The worker runtime is configured to .NET 8 isolated.
 - The system-assigned managed identity is enabled to provide access to other services.
 See the [Role Assignments](#role-assignments) section for more information.

 The following app settings (environment variables) are configured to facilitate connections to other services.
-The `StorageAccountConnection`, `EventHubConnection` or `ServiceBusConnection` connection name can be used in triggers and bindings of a function.
-See [SampleFunction.cs](./src/functionApp/SampleFunction.cs) for an example.

 | Name                                              | Description                                                                                                                |
 |---------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|